Luther Home

 Short-term Care: ER Visits

-This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is typically a correlation between keeping patients out of the emergency room and the quality of nursing home care.
+This metric tracks the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+Avoiding emergency medical situations is one way to assess patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement